Gabardone/PDFPagePicker/README.md

 ### Direct API

-For example, aassume that your app has already obtained a pdf file during an import operation, and you want to save the image for the selected page, if the user selects any.
+For example, assume that your app has already obtained a pdf file during an import operation, and you want to save the image for the selected page, if the user selects any.
 You would make a call similar to the following from any component of the responder chain (i.e. the view controller coordinating the process), give or take some localization:

 ```swift
 pickPDFPage(from: pdfFileURL, verb: "Import") { image in